 Using the Single Sign-On Authentication policy, Enterprise Organizations can require non-Owner/non-Admin users to log in to Bitwarden with Enterprise Single Sign-On.
 For more information about setting up this policy, see Policies.

 Enterprise Free Trial

-If you are self-hosting Bitwarden, you will need to generate a new license file after starting your 7 Day Free Trial.
+If you’re an experienced Bitwarden user, refer to the this article for help.
+If you’re self-hosting Bitwarden, you will need to generate a new license file after starting your 7 Day Free Trial.
 We recommend using a separate Bitwarden instance for testing Login with SSO.
 For more information, see Licensing Paid Features.

 Login with SSO has the following requirements: